tze088/tp/docs/DeveloperGuide.md

 1. User requests to <u>list all contacts (UC5)</u>.
 2. User chooses to delete a contact from the list.
-3. SC deletes the contact from the list and removes all the groups that he is attached to (if any).
+3. SC deletes the contact from the list and removes all the groups that they are attached to (if any).

 Use case ends.